The seeds from this tree may not be edible, but they are certainly a natural way to cut down on your laundry bill!

 How soapnut trees grow

-Soapnut trees are members of the Lychee family and they prefer temperate to tropical conditions.
+Soapnut trees prefer temperate to tropical conditions.
 Some varieties are deciduous, while others are evergreen.
 The Indian soapberry tree, in particular, is a lovely deciduous tree that can tolerate poor soil.
 Trees will need the equivalent of 60 to 80 inches of rainfall each year.
 (San Jose, CA gets an average of 15 inches of rain, so some irrigation will be needed in the Bay Area.)

 How to grow a soap nut tree